 Lager: it’s the most popular type of beer in the world– but so many may be missing out on some of the very best types of lager and just how much variety the beer style can offer, simply because they don’t really understand what it is.

 In fact, 2020 data indicates that almost 87 percent of beer sales in the United States come from just four brands: Budweiser, Coors Light, Corona, and Michelob Ultra.
-While you likely are quite familiar with these brands, in name at least, you may not be aware that, popularity aside, they all have one thing in common: these are all lagers.
+While you’re likely quite familiar with these brands, in name at least, you may not be aware that, popularity aside, they all have one thing in common: these are all lagers.

 Of course, part of the sales also points to another flashpoint: the popularity of mass-market beers.
-A 2019 USA Today article reported on the trend, showcasing that most Americans are opting for well-known brands, with these making the bulk of the market.
+A 2019 USA Today article reported on the trend, showcasing that most Americans are opting for well-known brands, with these comprising the bulk of the market.